 The homeowner makes her own cushions, which soften the stone seating and add to the sense of a comfortable, outdoor room.
 Foliage prints pick up the leafy surroundings and crisp black-and-white stripes give edge and contrast.

 Planting troughs are integrated into the bench seats, so the plants create a semi-transparent screen at eye-level.
-‘We’ve planted white flowers, like alliums and lilies, but it’s mostly about textures and greens.
-I love the palms and grasses we chose, especially the variegated and blue-toned ones,’says the homeowner.
+‘We’ve planted white flowers, like alliums and lilies, but it’s mostly about textures and greens.'

 A round dining table maximises space on the raised patio, which has a full view of the whole garden.
 Steps lead down to the stepping-stone path.
 ‘We discussed using artificial grass,’says the homeowner, ‘but I’m glad we went for the real thing – it’s authentic and natural.’